Octops/gameserver-ingress-controller/README.md

 It will use the information present in the gameserver annotations and metadata to create the required Ingress and dependencies.

-As an example, a Fleet that looks like:
+Below is an example of a Fleet manifest that deploys a Fleet using the `Domain` routing mode:
 ```yaml
 # Reference: https://agones.dev/site/docs/reference/fleet/
 apiVersion: "agones.dev/v1"